Local limit theorems via Landau-Kolmogorov inequalities: Introduction

+Here $(\llVert \D^3 F\rrVert _1+\llVert \D^3 G\rrVert _1)^{1/2}$ is the smoothing factor referred to above, so the inequality says that if we can bound it and the supremum of the pointwise differences of the distribution functions $F$ and $G$ (called the \emph{uniform} or \emph{Kolmogorov metric}), then we have a bound on the left-hand side of \eqref{1}, the supremum of the differences of point probabilities; the latter is a quantity that will allow us to obtain local limit theorems.

-Corollary \ref{cor1} implies, for example, that \ben{ \dloc(F,G) \leq C \dk(F,G)^{1/2}\bklr{ \norm{\D^3 F}_1+\norm{\D^3 G}_1}^{1/2}. } In this article we think of $F$ as being a distribution of interest (e.g.\ the number of triangles in a random graph model) and of $G$ as a well-known distribution which we are using to approximate $F$ (e.g.\ a discretized normal or a translated Poisson distribution).
-Thus, if a bound on $\dk(F,G)$ is known, then in order to bound $\dloc(F,G)$, it is enough to obtain good bounds on $\norm{\D^3 F}_1$ and $\norm{\D^3 G}_1$.
-Whereas it will be easy to bound $\norm{\D^3 G}_1$, since $G$ is assumed to be an explicit distribution, estimating $\norm{\D^3 F}_1$ is more involved.
-Therefore, \eq{2} is only of use if we have techniques to bound $\norm{\D^3 F}_1$ in non-trivial situations.
+In practice, it may appear difficult to obtain bounds on the smoothing term since it is defined in terms of quantities we wish to study.
+In this article, we think of $F$ as being a complicated distribution of interest (e.g., the number of triangles in a random graph model) and of $G$ as a well-known distribution which we are using to approximate $F$ (e.g., a discretized normal or a translated Poisson distribution).
+Thus, bounding $\llVert \D ^3 G\rrVert _1$ should not be difficult -- we provide what is needed for our theory and applications in Lemma~\ref{lem7} below -- so the only real difficulty in using \eqref{1} in application is bounding $\llVert \D^3 F\rrVert _1$ and in Section~\ref{sec2} we develop tools for this purpose.

+To get a sense of the style of result we aim to achieve, we apply \eqref{1} in the setting of the approximation of the binomial distribution by the normal, where much is known.